4 Facts About PDP-1

 Central Processor

-The Central Processor contains the control, arithmetic and memory addressing elements, and the memory buffer register.
+The Central Processor contains the control, arithmetic, and memory addressing elements and the memory buffer register.
 The word length is 18 binary digits.
 Instructions are performed in multiples of the memory cycle time of five microseconds.
 Add, subtract, deposit, and load, for example, are two-cycle instructions requiring 10 microseconds.
-Multiplication requires and average of 20 microseconds.
+Multiplication requires an average of 20 microseconds.
 Program features include: single address instructions, multiple step indirect addressing and logical arithmetic commands.
 Console features include: flip-flop indicators grouped for convenient octal reading, six program flags for automatic setting and computer sensing, and six sense switches for manual setting and computer sensing.

 Memory System